AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas-troubleshooting.md

 <!-- The time allotted for users to move along the path is determined by the container setting.
 Because "Person" is selected as the container setting in this example, people who followed the journey's path in one session (moving from Node 1 to Node 2 and to Node 3) met the criteria of the journey.
 On any subsequent visits to the site, any event they have that matches any node on the journey is counted on that node. -->

-#### Scenario 2 - User B falls out of the journey
+#### Scenario 2: User B falls out of the journey

 Suppose that User B visits the site and does not complete the journey (visits the site, views Product B, and then checks out).
 In this case, an event is counted for the journey's start node, "Visit site," but an event is not counted for the remaining nodes, and User B falls out of the journey.
 Even though User B checked out, an event is not counted on the third node ("Check out") because User B did not complete the journey by viewing Product A prior to checking out.

-This is because events are counted for each node only when people follow the journey's "eventual path," which means that events are counted only if the person eventually moved from one node to the other, regardless of any events occurring between the 2 nodes.
+This is because events are counted for each node only when people follow the journey's "eventual path."
+This means that events are counted only if the person eventually moved from one node to the other, regardless of any events occurring between the 2 nodes.

 ### The journey has multiple paths converging into a single node